-&lt;sup>5 1969 International Convention on Civil Liability for Oil Pollution Damage (CLC Convention); 1971 - International Convention on the Establishment of an International Fund for Oil Pollution Damage (Fund Convention); and Convention on the Prevention of Marine Pollution by Dumping of Waste and Other Matter 1972 (London Convention)
+&lt;sup>5 1969 International Convention on Civil Liability for Oil Pollution Damage (CLC Convention); 1971 - International Convention on the Establishment of an International Fund for Oil Pollution Damage (Fund Convention); and Convention on the Prevention of Marine Pollution by Dumping of Waste and Other Matter 1972 (London Convention) Known as the blackest period in marine pollution history - 1974 VLCC Metula, VLCC Showa Maru, Argo Merchant, operation.
+Additionally, other specialized environmental international instruments have been adopted supplementary to MARPOL 73/78 to address current marine pollution concerns not covered under MARPOL 73/78 such as compounds used in anti-fouling systems on ships.

-&lt;sup>6 Known as the blackest period in marine pollution history - 1974 VLCC Metula, VLCC Showa Maru, Argo Merchant, Sansinena, Oswego Peace, Olympic Games, Daphne, Grand Zenith, Barcola Mary Ann, Universal Leader and Irenes Challenge.
+Sansinena, Oswego Peace, Olympic Games, Daphne, Grand Zenith, Barcola Mary Ann, Universal Leader and Irenes Challenge.